sutonpo/Arduino-gameboy/README.md

-# GameBoy2
+# GameBoy

-GameBoy2 is an Arduino-based handheld game console project using a 128×64 ST7920 monochrome graphical LCD, physical buttons, and an analog joystick.
+GameBoy is an Arduino-based handheld game console project using a 128×64 ST7920 monochrome graphical LCD, physical buttons, and an analog joystick.

 The firmware integrates multiple games under a shared menu and state-management architecture.
 Display rendering is handled by U8g2, while Arduino FreeRTOS is used for task scheduling.